skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 A cluster without the CRD should behave like 0.8 (ie, policies play no role).

-Question: should we test specifically for cluster without CRD?
-Or leave the main tests to do that?
+We don't need to test specifically for clusters without CRDs (the main tests running without it will already cover that case).
+However, we do need to check for the side-effects of CRD removal.

-Addition of the CRD, however, has several side-effects.
+Addition of the CRD, also, has several side-effects.
 More specifically, links are dropped and services removed.

 ## Addition and removal of policies